 Alginate Therapy & GERD

-GERD is a condition in which stomach acid flows back into the esophagus, causing heartburn and other uncomfortable symptoms.
-Sodium alginate works by forming a gel-like barrier in the esophagus when it comes into contact with stomach acid, helping block its upward flow into the esophagus.
+GERD and laryngopharyngeal reflux are conditions in which stomach acid flows back into the esophagus, causing heartburn and other uncomfortable symptoms such as acid reflux throat pain.
+Sodium alginate for reflux works by forming a gel-like barrier in the esophagus when it comes into contact with stomach acid, helping block its upward flow and providing silent reflux treatment.
 Additionally, the alginate raft can help to neutralize nearby stomach acid through the natural minerals contained within including calcium carbonate and sodium bicarbonate .
 It is important to note that while sodium alginate is often used to treat GERD-related symptoms, it should not be used as a substitute for other doctor-prescribed treatments.

 Is Alginate Safe?